-Back then we were both at pretty big crossroads, as we were getting ready to leave our, then day jobs, to spend more time with our beloved furkids and to “hustle from home”, as I read recently when looking back at our earliest chats.
+Back then we were both at pretty big crossroads, as we were getting ready to leave our, then day jobs, to spend more time with our beloved furkids and to “hustle from home”.
 Wietske however, had an added health motivation, to spend more time with Ruby, her Great Dane that suffers from Epilepsy.

 “Ruby has cluster seizures which basically mean more than one seizure in 24 hours.
 Ruby’s cluster lasts more than 24 hours.
 She would usually have around 15+ seizures in 4 days.
 Being at an office knowing Ruby is home having seizures broke my heart.
-The worst was having to get ready for work having just helped her through a seizure and then leaving home to go to work, I would cry all the way to the office and when I got to the office I needed to put on my brave face and act like nothing was wrong.
-It was literally killing me, and I knew that I had to make a change.”
+The worst was having to go to work after helping her through a seizure, I had to put on my brave face and act like nothing was wrong.
+I knew that I had to make a change.”

 Two months later we both started our new (scary and exciting) journeys as freelancers/self-employed woman and we have never looked back!
 It was a real blessing to have gone through such a big transition with someone who had very similar values and motivations.
 Here’s more on Wietske and Ruby’s story, I hope that this will give you hope, educate and inspire you as much as it does, me!